Ulmus americana 'Jefferson': Cultivation

-President George W. Bush planting a 'Jefferson' clone outside of the White House in October 2006.
+President George W. Bush and First Lady Laura Bush planting a 'Jefferson' clone outside of the White House in October 2006.

 'Jefferson' has not been widely tested beyond Washington D.C.
 National Elm Trial results were inconclusive and provided no data on ‘Jefferson’ because of an early error in tree identification that occurred in the nursery trade.
 The error may still be causing nurseries to sell 'Princeton' elms that are mislabeled as 'Jefferson', although one can distinguish between the two cultivars as the trees mature.
 The Golden Hill Nursery in Kent introduced 'Jefferson' to the United Kingdom in 2010, but the clone remains rare in cultivation.

+On October 2, 2006, President George W. Bush and First Lady Laura Bush planted a clone of the Jefferson elm tree on the west side of the North Grounds center panel of the White House.
+The clone came from the original tree located on the National Mall.